-- demonstrate well-rounded and systematic knowledge of current fiscal and monetary policy issues in the south african context; - demonstrate as an individual and/or part of a group, the practical skills to identify current policy issues (e.g. fiscal rules or monetary targets) and to recommend the appropriate policy action; and - demonstrate the competence to evaluate different forms of government intervention in the economy and to communicate recommendations to policymakers and stakeholders in written reports and oral presentations using the appropriate it.
+- demonstrate well-rounded and systematic knowledge of current fiscal and monetary policy issues in the south african context; - demonstrate as an individual and/or part of a group, the practical skills to identify current policy issues (e.g. fiscal rules or monetary targets) and to recommend the appropriate policy action; and demonstrate the competence to evaluate different forms of government intervention in the economy and to communicate recommendations to policymakers and stakeholders in written reports and oral presentations using the appropriate it.

-Module code: ECON623 Semester 2 NQF level: 8 ---------------------- ------------ --------------

 Title: Risk Management

+After completion of this module, you should be able to:

-strategic risk managementdemonstrate in depth know edge of bank risk management strategies and less on the actua rledge of basel ii; igement and the role of the alco of:
+- demonstrate a solid knowledge of bank risk management and regulation with the focus on strategic risk management strategies and less on the actual risk measurement;

-Module code: ECON624 Semester 2 NQF level: 8
+- demonstrate in depth knowledge of basel ii;

+- discuss strategic risk management and the role of the alco; and

+- describe the management of:

+- interest rate risk,

+- liquidity risk,

+- credit risk,

+- market risk,

+- operational risk and

+- foreign exchange risk in banks in written reports.

 Title: Economic Modelling

-Upon completion of this module, you should be able to: demonstrate well-rounded and systematic knowledge of general equilibrium and macro- econometric models and their application to answer "what if"-questions in economics; demonstrate as individual and/or part of a group, the practical skills to build a 1-2-3 general equilibrium model (in excel) and a small macro-econometric model (in eviews) and run a simulation; and demonstrate the competence to identify a research question in the field of economics, retrieve relevant information, use a small general equilibrium model or macro-econometric model to simulate the shock, interpret the results and then communicate the findings in an ethically sound oral presentation using the appropriate it as well as in a project report / article of 20 pages.
+- demonstrate well-rounded and systematic knowledge of general equilibrium and macro-econometric models and their application to answer "what if"-questions in economics; - demonstrate as individual and/or part of a group, the practical skills to build a 1-2-3 general equilibrium model (in excel) and a small macroeconometric model (in eviews) and run a simulation; and - demonstrate the competence to identify a research question in the field of economics, retrieve relevant information, use a small general equilibrium model or macro-econometric model to simulate the shock, interpret the results and then communicate the findings in an ethically sound oral presentation using the appropriate it as well as in a project report / article of 20 pages.

-Module code: ECON625 Semester 2 NQF level: 8

 Title: Export Administration

-MODULE OUTCOMES: After completion of this module you should be able to: demonstrate well-rounded and systematic knowledge of the role played by various public and private sector entities in a typical export transaction, as well as the documents and sequence of steps that are required to effect, for example, international carriage, insurance, customs clearance and payment; demonstrate an understanding of the origin, purpose and role of incoterms; demonstrate the competence to cost accurately for export; demonstrate and apply as an individual and/or part of a group, the process of evaluating and responding to export enquiries and the subsequent successful expedition of export; and demonstrate well-rounded and systematic knowledge of the documentary requirements associated with each stage of the export process.
+- demonstrate well-rounded and systematic knowledge of the role played by various public and private sector entities in a typical export transaction, as well as the documents and sequence of steps that are required to effect, for example, international carriage, insurance, customs clearance and payment; - demonstrate an understanding of the origin, purpose and role of incoterms; - demonstrate and evaluate as an individual and/or part of a group, the close relationship between export costing and the incoterms; - demonstrate the competence to cost accurately for export; - demonstrate and apply as an individual and/or part of a group, the process of evaluating and responding to export enquiries and the subsequent successful expedition of exports; and - demonstrate well-rounded and systematic knowledge of the documentary requirements associated with each stage of the export process.

-Module code: ECON626 Semester 1 NQF level: 8

-Title: International Trade Law ,
+Title: International Trade Law

-MODULE OUTCOMES:

-After completion of this module you should be able to:

 demonstrate well-rounded and systematic knowledge of the broad structure of the international legal environment, as well as some of the traditional and more contemporary beliefs and practices that lend colour to the international legal landscape;